SAP/fundamental-ngx/NEW_COMPONENT.md

 # Implementing a new component for Fundamental NGX

 In this guide, we'll explore the library and documentation code base and create a new component of our own.
+For the video tutorial go to: https://www.youtube.com/watch?v=uN9WlsdspHg

 ### Code Base Structure